aloneInEntropy/game-projects/Dead Overlap/Brackeys Game Jam 2023.2/Mechanics.md

 Fade the screen to black and back to transparent on room change

 ## Texture Showcase
-Show a specified texture through dialogue
+Show a specified texture through dialogue.

 ## Clues Menu
 A menu in the notebook for saved clues where the Player may have missed anything.
 The Player cannot save dialogue from interactables.

+## Dialogue Persistence
+NPC dialogue should persist between scene changes.